daviditco4/meals-app/README.md

 3. Tap the "Settings" item.
 4. Select your filters to hide certain food groups.
 5. Tap the "save" icon at the upper-right corner of the screen.
 6. Open the drawer again.
-In the list of expenses, tap the button with a trash can icon of an entry to delete it.
 7. Tap the "Meals & Recipes" item.
 8. Choose a food category you like and open it.
 9. Select a meal you want to cook.